 This methodology did not take into account defences, channel structures or channel works.
 Potential sources of error in the mapping include local errors in the DTM or changes to the watercourse flow route due to an error in mapping or new development.
-In Navan, the PFRA mapping covers the Rivers Boyne and Blackwater as well as part of the Priory Stream and some of the un-named tributaries.
+In Navan the PFRA mapping has largely been superseded by more detailed mapping.
+It remains for two tributaries of the Boyne and a single tributary of the Blackwater.